 Millennial professionals are becoming choosier about the businesses and brands which they associate with, starting from employment right down to everyday purchases.
 Many would be willing to trade a portion of their salary in exchange for a better working environment, encouraging companies to market and enhance their culture when it comes to attracting the best possible candidates.

-When it comes to millennials, a strong brand isn’t always enough to lock in a sale.
-Many choose to spend where it counts.
+When it comes to millennials, a strong brand isn’t always enough to lock in a sale anymore.
+Many choose to spend their money where it counts.
 This could include services or quality well-researched products which offer something back to society, which ought to encourage businesses to act more ethically, not only for morality but to meet consumer demand.

-Millennials spending habits tend to focus more on experiential opportunities rather than ownership, with more spending on holidays and activities and putting off expensive commitments such as a new home or a new car.
+Millennials’ spending habits tend to focus heavily on experiential opportunities rather than ownership, with more spending their savings on holidays and activities and putting off expensive commitments such as owning a new home or a new car.
 These behaviours may encourage new businesses to consider the way in which their consumers interact with their brands, offering more than just an off-the-shelf product.

 Over the last five years, 86% of millennials have claimed sustainable investing has become more important to them, which is higher than any other generation, with 79% for Gen Xers and 67% of Baby Boomers.
 Overall, more than 50% of people buy from businesses with good corporate social responsibility and avoid those with controversies.